Managing Director and Chief Executive Officer (CEO)

 Bruce Hassall was appointed as an independent non-executive director of BNZ in December 2015 and is Chair of the New Zealand Risk and Audit Committee.

 Bruce is a chartered accountant and was previously Senior Partner and CEO of PriceWaterhouseCoopers New Zealand.
 Bruce has considerable commercial and strategic experience, together with technical audit, finance, and governance knowledge.
 His areas of expertise include financial reporting and capital raising and he has extensive industry knowledge across a wide range of sectors.

-Bruce is Chair of Farmers Trading Company, a director of Fletcher Building Industries Limited, Fletcher Building Limited, Marivan Holdings Limited and Prolife Foods Limited.
-Bruce is also a member of the University of Auckland Business School – Advisory Board and a member of the Institute of Directors in New Zealand.
+Bruce is Chairman of Fletcher Building Industries Limited, Fletcher Building Limited, Farmers Trading Company and Prolife Foods Limited.
+Bruce is a director of Fonterra Co-operative Group Limited and Marivan Holdings Limited.
+Bruce is also a member of the Institute of Directors in New Zealand.

 Kevin Kenrick was appointed as an independent non-executive director of BNZ in July 2016.

 He has spent the last 20 years leading the transformation of established businesses undergoing significant disruption across the telecommunications, travel, and media industry sectors.